 Bankruptcy may represent a significant enough change in circumstances to warrant a change in child support obligations but the parent must petition the court to modify child support.
 If the court modifies the child support order, it will generally not apply retroactively and the changes will only affect future child support payments.

 Child Support Modification Attorney

 If you have any questions about changes in your financial situation or the other parent's financial situation to justify a post-decree modification for child support, talk to your Missouri family lawyer.
 Your attorney can advise you on the best option for your situation to protect your rights and provide for your children.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.